Welcome

 Create A Story of Empowerment

 Welcome to Fitz King Therapy located in Louisville, Kentucky.
-We strive to help people restore hope in their own ability to heal, to live a life in line with their values and to give themselves permission to be human along the way.
+I strive to help people restore hope in their own ability to heal.
+Therapy helps all of us live a life in line with our values.

 Meet Molly